BMC 552 Cell Biology (3 SH)

 Building on the prior course, this course deduces “new” mechanisms based on key principles of conformational preference, sterics, polarity, and bond strength.
 Aromatic compounds as well as oxygen and nitrogen containing compounds are studied so that the chemistry of biomolecules can be introduced.
 Structural determination of increasingly complex compounds by instrumental techniques, such as GC-MS, NMR, and IR will also be emphasized.
 The laboratory involves multi-step transformations, purifications, and advanced structure determination using primarily instrumental techniques.
 Three lectures and one four-hour laboratory per week.

-BMS 517 Developmental & Stem Cell Biology (4 SH)
+BMS 517 Developmental and Stem Cell Biology (4 SH)

 This course provides students with an introduction to development and stem cell biology that emphasizes the molecular influences and cellular interactions involved in specification, differentiation and regeneration.
 Topics include: descriptive and experimental approaches in development, methodologies in stem cell research, embryonic and adult stem cells, stem cell cloning, cell reprogramming and cancer stem cells.
 Laboratory sessions will explore topics at the intersection of developmental biology and stem cells, and will use a variety of model organisms.
 A mini-research project is required.